Houses owned by housing associations and local authorities have to be in good condition as part of the housing quality standard.

-We administer 2 funds to help housing associations and local authorities with council houses:
+We administer two funds to help housing associations and local authorities with their social housing stock:

 Major repairs allowance

-We give funding to 11 local authorities who manage and look after their council houses.
+We give funding to the 11 local authorities who continue to manage and maintain social housing.

 Dowry gap funding

-We give funding to 10 housing associations to help them improve their houses.
-These housing associations were set up when local authorities transferred their responsibility for social housing across to these organisations.
+We give funding to 10 housing associations to help them improve their social housing.
+These housing associations were formed when local authorities transferred their responsibility for social housing across to these organisations.

 - Trivallis (formerly RCT Homes) £7,300,000